 The tax is paid every month in advance and then reconciled against the return.

-If you are operating as a sole trader, preliminary estimates of income tax and self-employed social security contributions are included in the corporation tax (F-skatt) that you pay into the clearing account for taxes and charges each month.
-Estimated VAT is also included if you provide VAT returns on an annual basis.
+If you are operating as a sole trader, preliminarily estimated income tax and self-employed social security contributions are included in the corporation tax (F-skatt) that you pay into the clearing account for taxes and charges each month.
+Even estimated VAT is also included if you provide VAT returns on an annual basis.

 In a limited company, the profits are distributed to the shareholders by way of dividends.
 The shareholder pays tax on the dividend as income from capital.
 A special form is used for closed corporations.

-The business portal verksamt.se provides answers to frequently asked questions about taxes.
+On the business portal verksamt.se, answers are provided to frequently asked questions about taxes.

-A lot of the information on the National Tax Board website is available in languages other than Swedish.
+A lot of the information on the National Tax Board’s website is available in languages other than Swedish.
 For a full list of the documents available, please visit the Board's home page.